tydaeus/notes/windows/powershell/powershell_objects.md

 ### Add values
 Append to an array using `+=`. `$arr += 8`.
 Note that PowerShell (stupidly, IMHO) uses immutably sized arrays, so you will be creating a new array containing all previous elements plus the new one.
 This can also result in referencing issues.

+#### Using ArrayLists
-For large arrays, consider using a .Net ArrayList instead:
+For large mutable arrays, consider using a .Net ArrayList instead:

 ```powershell
 # create using New-Object: